zhixin9001/2021-SAA/note/tips.md

     - only during the boot cycle when you first launch an instance
 - instance purching options
     - Spot Instance, an unused EC2 instance that is available for less than the On-Demand price, interrupted
+        - spot request: includes the desired number of instances, the instance type, the Availability Zone, and the maximum price...
+        - 2 types: one-time, persistent
+        - if persistent, request is opened again when Amazon EC2 interrupts a Spot Instance or if you stop a Spot Instance
+        - spot blocks: a duration during which instance are not interrupted, 1-6h, not supported after 2021/7/1
+        - if spot request has associated running spot instance, canceling the request does not terminate the instance
     - On-Demand Instances, you pay for compute capacity by the second with no long-term commitments
     - Reserved Instances provide you with significant savings on your Amazon EC2 costs compared to On-Demand Instance pricing.
 Reserved Instances are not physical instances
     - Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use, license